-Several welding processes are available; however, their application is dictated by the mechanical properties, type of welded joints, the quality required in the service condition, cost and availability of the machine and operator’s skill.
+There are a number of welding processes available; however, their application is dictated by the mechanical properties, type of welded joints, their quality required in the service condition, cost and availability of the machine and operators skill.

-The discussion below gives a comparative study of the different joining processes and their applicability to different types of materials and helps the welders select suitable welding processes.
+Below discussion gives a comparative study of the different joining processes, their applicability to different types of materials and helps the welders in selecting suitable welding process.

-The shielded metal arc welding process is widely used in many industries.
-All engineering materials can be welded.
-However, low melting and high reactive metals will be difficult to weld.
-This process is easy to operate and plates of thickness ranging from 1 mm to 25 mm can be readily welded.
-Preheating will be required in some alloy steels.
-Welding can be done in the flat, inclined, vertical and overhead positions.
-Edge preparations are essential in thick welding plates.
+Shielded metal arc welding process is widely used in many industries.
+All engineering materials can be welded. however, low melting and high reactive metals will be difficult to weld. this process is easy to operate and plates of thickness ranging from 1 mm to 25 mm can be easily welded.
+Preheating will be required in some alloy steels. welding can be done in flat, inclined, vertical and overhead position.
+Edge preparations are essential in welding thick plates.

-Manual arc welding is commonly used in the erection of structural works like storage tanks, bridges etc. In open breezy conditions, flux-cored self-shielded welding is better suited.
+Manual arc welding is commonly used in the erection of structural works like storage tanks, bridge etc. In open breezy conditions, flux cored self-shielded welding is better suited.
 Heavier plates are usually grooved weld.

-TIG welding process is extensively used for welding cupronickel (70:30 alloy) for water pipe and condenser tubes.
-While welding carbon and alloy steel pipes by MMA (Manual Metal Arc) process for steam and power plants, backing rings are rarely used for piping in oil refineries and chemical plants.
+TIG welding process is extensively used for welding cupronickel (70:30 alloy) for water pipe and condenser tubes. while welding carbon and alloy steel pipes by MMA (Manual Metal Arc) process for steam, power plants, backing rings are rarely used for piping in oil refineries and chemical plants.

 3. Oxy-acetylene Gas Welding

-Oxy-acetylene gas welding can be used for carbon steel, copper, aluminum, bronze welding, and Sheet metal welding.
+Oxy-acetylene gas welding process can be used for carbon steel, copper, aluminum, bronze welding, Sheet metal welding.
 Small diameter pipe welding can be effectively carried out.
-Control of the flame is essential; plates of thickness up to 8 mm – 10 mm can be welded.
-Red brass and yellow brass are preferably welded by the oxy-acetylene process to minimize the vaporization of zinc.
+Control of the flame is important, Plates of thickness up to 8 mm – 10 mm can be welded.
+Red brass and yellow brass are preferably welded by the oxy-acetylene process to minimize vaporization of zinc.

-All engineering materials except zinc can be welded using the gas metal arc welding (GMAW) process.
-The thickness of the plates ranges from 1 mm to 6 mm.
-TIG welding is applied to all non-ferrous and alloy steel welding and root pas in pipe welding.
-Welding equipment is more complex and costly.
-Challenging to weld small corners and, outdoor applications are limited.
+All engineering material except zinc can be welded using gas metal arc welding (GMAW) process The thickness of the plates ranges from 1 mm to 6 mm.
+TIG welding process is applied to all non-ferrous and alloy steel welding and also for root pas in pipe welding.
+Welding equipment is more complex and costly. difficult to weld small corners and, out-door applications are limited.
 MIG welding process in semi-automatic or fully automatic form is used for non-ferrous and stainless steel pressure vessel parts.
-In manufacturing boiler units, many tube butt welds have to be made with the tubes positioned at any angle from horizontal to vertical, with restricted access.
-Automated orbital TIG welding with automatic cold wire feed is used in such cases.
-Titanium alloy tubes with a wall thickness of 1.6 mm and below are usually welded by the TIG process without filler wire.
+In the manufacture of boiler units, a large number of tube butt welds have to be made with the tubes positioned at any angle from horizontal to vertical, with restricted access.
+In such cases, automated orbital TIG welding with automatic cold wire feed is used. titanium alloy tubes with wall thickness 1.6 mm and below are normally welded by TIG process without filler wire.
 For heavier pipes, filler metals are used.

 5. Spot, Projection and seam welding

-These processes meant for sheet metals are widely applied in automobile parts, tube manufacturing parts and sheet metal industries.
-All engineering metals can be welded.
-Precautions are necessary for copper and aluminum alloys which are good thermal and electrical conductors.
+These processes meant for sheet metals are widely applied in automobile parts, tube manufacturing parts and sheet metal industries. all engineering metals can be welded. precautions are necessary in the case of copper and aluminum alloys which are good thermal and electrical conductors.

-Electro-slag welding (ESW) process is for thick section welding, 5 cm and above, of alloy steels; this is mainly used for pressure vessel parts, steel plant types of equipment, large shafts etc. Both Electro-slag welding and Submerged-arc welding (SAW) are best suited for thick plates; however, ESW is more specialized in its application and less flexible than SAW.
+Electro-slag welding (ESW) process is for thick section welding, 5 cm and above, of alloy steels, This is mainly used for pressure vessel parts, steel plant types of equipment, large shafts etc. Both Electro-slag welding and Submerged-arc welding (SAW) are best suited for thick plates; however, ESW is more specialized in its application and less flexible compared to SAW.

 7. Electron and laser beam welding

-Stainless steel, nickel-base alloys, titanium and zirconium and other reactive metals can be welded up to 10 to 25 mm.
+Stainless steel, nickel base alloys, titanium and zirconium and other reactive metals up to 10 to 25 mm can be welded.
 Special applications are in electronic industries, nuclear and aerospace industries.
 The process is rather costly.
 Laser welding has the ability to make tiny spot welds.
-So it is applied in microelectronic circuits.
+So it is applied in micro electronic circuits.
 The Laser beam can weld metals on silicon and germanium.